 Miss Tracy is a four-year, university qualified, registered teacher who has extensive experience in a variety of school settings.
-She has established a balanced curriculum that develops children’s skills, knowledge and understandings and which supports their continued learning, helping better prepare them for Prep.
+Together with Miss Nicole (Early Childhood Teacher) and Mr Jack (studying Bachelor of Education) she and her team have established a balanced curriculum that develops children’s skills, knowledge and understandings and which supports the children’s continued learning, helping better prepare them for Prep.

 Miss Tracy is also a member of Morningside State School P&C.